 Anyways, when my first order came back, I was not super impressed with it, for some of the reasons that I outlined earlier (substance, tone & style, incentives).
 The content itself was very "salesy" and lacked both topical expertise and brevity.

-In this case, I ended up using a little less than 50% of what the writer produced and had to edit that 50% a fair bit as well.
-I liked that the writer did a little bit of research and followed my SOP template relatively well.
-However, I just couldn’t use her final copy as it really did not fit with my website’s tone and brand.
+I ended up using a little less than 50% of what the writer wrote and had to edit that 50% a fair bit.
+I liked that the writer did a bit of research and followed my SOP relatively well.
+However, I just couldn't use her final copy as it really did not fit with my brand's tone and brand.

 You win some, you lose some, I guess.

-Ultimately, I’ll have to outsource content at some point.
-This first attempt did not go as well as I had hoped but I’ll be adjusting my SOP accordingly to provide future writers with better instructions.
+Ultimately, I'll have to outsource content at some point.
+This first attempt did not go as well as I had hoped but I'll adjust my SOP to provide future writers with clearer instructions.